Money market fund: Breaking the buck

 The first money market mutual fund to break the buck was First Multifund for Daily Income (FMDI) in 1978, liquidating and restating NAV at 94 cents per share.
 An argument has been made that FMDI was not technically a money market fund as, at the time of liquidation, the average maturity of securities in its portfolio exceeded two years.
-However, prospective investors were informed that FMDI would invest "solely in Short-Term (30-90 days) MONEY MARKET obligations".
-Furthermore, the rule restricting the maturities which money market funds are permitted to invest in, Rule 2a-7 of the Investment Company Act of 1940, was not promulgated until 1983.
-Prior to the adoption of this rule, a mutual fund had to do little other than present itself as a money market fund, which FMDI did.
-Seeking higher yield, FMDI had purchased increasingly longer maturity securities, and rising interest rates negatively impacted the value of its portfolio.
-In order to meet increasing redemptions, the fund was forced to sell a certificate of deposit at a 3% loss, triggering a restatement of its NAV and the first instance of a money market fund "breaking the buck".
+However, prospective investors were informed that FMDI would invest “solely in short-term (30-90 days) money market obligations.”
+Furthermore, the rule restricting the maturities that money market funds are permitted to invest in, Rule 2a-7 of the Investment Company Act of 1940, was not promulgated until 1983.
+Before the adoption of this rule, a mutual fund had to do little other than present itself as a money market fund, which FMDI did.
+Seeking a higher yield, FMDI had purchased increasingly longer-maturity securities, and rising interest rates negatively impacted the value of its portfolio.
+To meet increasing redemptions, the fund was forced to sell a certificate of deposit at a 3% loss, triggering a restatement of its NAV and the first instance of a money market fund “breaking the buck”.

 The Community Bankers US Government Fund broke the buck in 1994, paying investors 96 cents per share.
-This was only the second failure in the then 23-year history of money funds and there were no further failures for 14 years.
-The fund had invested a large percentage of its assets into adjustable rate securities.
+This was only the second failure in the then 23-year history of money funds, and there were no further failures for 14 years.
+The fund had invested a large percentage of its assets in adjustable-rate securities.
 As interest rates increased, these floating rate securities lost value.
 This fund was an institutional money fund, not a retail money fund, thus individuals were not directly affected.